Booking Tool

 Introduction to the Calendar The ChurchDesk Calendar is a flexible and user-friendly tool for managing appointments, services, absences, and much more.
 You can quickly access the calendar via the dropdown menu next to the church name.
 The calendar offers easy navigation and a clear structure, allowing you to efficiently manage your daily tasks.
 With the ChurchDesk calendar, you can: Create internal and public events Create absences Book your team and church resources, such asSome readersShare your Events and Blogs on Facebook

 In your ChurchDesk Calendar, you can easily share your events on your church's Facebook page.
 With a single click, you can share the event instantly.
 If the event is a long time away, you can also schedule when to share it - ChurchDesk will take care of sharing it.
 When you want to share your event on Facebook, you can do so when the event is created.
 You can also choose to do it afterwards when you are sure that the event is set up correctly.
-Connect Facebook page to ChurchDesk Can everFew readersCreate, edit and delete absence
+Connect Facebook page to ChurchDesk Can everSome readersCreate, edit and delete absence

 This article explains how to create and manage absences in ChurchDesk.
 We will guide you through the required permissions and the steps to record time off in the calendar.
 Access for editing and viewing absences You must be a member of a group to create absences.
 You can then enter your own absences.
 If you have access to ‘View all absences in my groups’, you can view the absences in the groups of which you are a member.
-If you have access to ‘View and manage absences in my groups’, yFew readersAttendance
+If you have access to ‘View and manage absences in my groups’, ySome readersAttendance

 With the Attendance module in the calendar, you can easily record how many people attended services, events, or other activities in your parish.
 This not only helps with internal evaluation but also supports the targeted development of your offerings.
-In this article, you’ll learn: where to find the module how to enter and analyze attendance data what to keep in mind when doing so (https://storage.crisp.chat/users/helpdesk/website/-/b/e/3/7/be3725c5cc2ea800/bildschirmfoto-2025-05Few readersMulti-Parish: How to setup up your churches in ChurchDesk
+In this article, you’ll learn: where to find the module how to enter and analyze attendance data what to keep in mind when doing so (https://storage.crisp.chat/users/helpdesk/website/-/b/e/3/7/be3725c5cc2ea800/bildschirmfoto-2025-05Some readersMulti-Parish: How to setup up your churches in ChurchDesk

 This article guides you through the steps to set up and manage multiple congregations/church locations in ChurchDesk.
 Learn how to create your different locations and assign resources accordingly.
 A Guide to Setting Up Your Congregations in ChurchDesk Step-by Step-guide: To set up your parishes, please go to your user name in the blue bar above.
 From the menu, choose "ChurchDesk Settings" Then, please go to the black bar on the left side and click on "Parish & Resources". (httFew readers